facelessuser/BracketHighlighter/docs/customize.md

 Within the `brackets` key, you can specify where the cursor(s) will appear by using `${BH_SEL}`  If you would like the selection to display text as a hint to what a user should enter in the selection, you can use `${BH_SEL:optional text}`.
 You can also define tab stops that a user can tab through and enter text.
 The tab stop syntax is `${BH_TAB}`.
 You can also define optional text within a tab stop to give the user a hint of what should be entered in at the tab stop using the following syntax: `${BH_TAB:optional text}`.

 ## Configuring Brackets
 BH has been written to allow users to define any brackets they would like to have highlighted.
+Bracket rules are defined with case insensitive regular expressions, syntax scoping, and bh_plugins.
 There are two kinds of brackets you can define: `scope_brackets` which search the file for scope regions and then use regex to test for opening and closing brackets, and `brackets` which use regex to find opening and closing brackets.  `brackets` type rules should usually be the preferred type.  `scope_brackets` are usually used for brackets whose opening and closing are the same and are not easily distinguishable from one another by regex; scope brackets must be contained in a continuous scope region like string for quotes etc.

 BH uses a wrapper around Python's re regex library to add support for additional back references.
 See the [Extended Regex Guide](./extended-regex.md#extended-regex-guide).